We Are Here For You!

 Uninsured Massachusetts residents can now apply for health insurance through the Health Connector up until April 25.
 In order to get coverage for April 1, residents need to apply and have submitted all documentation by March 23.
 For more information, visit mahealthconnector.org

-Harbor’s pharmacies will send you your prescription in the mail for free.
+Harbor’s pharmacies are offering curbside pick up or will send you your prescription in the mail.
 You can call a health center location to make a pharmacy request.
 Find a location

 The Food Pantry at Daniel Driscoll – Neponset Health Center is offering extended hours on Tuesdays, 8:30 AM – 5:00 PM.
 The food pantry is open to everyone in our community in financial need.
 Learn more